HolmesLab/holmeslab/docs/Resources/learning/preprocessing.md

 ![Untitled](Pre-Processing fMRI Data cd24a0ec0f6140728bd5cb290934031d/Untitled 1.png)

+---

-**Structural Pipeline**
+## **Structural Pipeline**

 ### PreFreeSurfer Pipeline

 ***produce an undistorted “native” structural volume space for each subject (used for tractography, most accurate to physical brain)***

-1. correct for gradient nonlinearity distortion using a customized version of the `gradient_nonlin_unwarp` package available in FreeSurfer
+1. Correct for gradient nonlinearity distortion using a customized version of the `gradient_nonlin_unwarp` package available in FreeSurfer
 2. calculates an FSL-format warpfield that represents the spatial distortion of the image by using a proprietary Siemens gradient coefficient file (available on the scanner used to acquire the images) and the mm coordinate space of the image (including the rotation between image matrix space and scanner axes – that is, the oblique portion of the sform, where the sform is the matrix that relates the voxel coordinates to the mm coordinate space of the scanner, as defined by the NIFTI standard).
-3. aligned with a 6 degrees of freedom (DOF) rigid body transformation using FSL’s `FLIRT`
+3. Align with a 6 degrees of freedom (DOF) rigid body transformation using FSL’s `FLIRT`
 4. For greater robustness, the images are internally cropped to a smaller FOV to remove the neck (150mm in z in humans,) using FSL’s automated `robustfov` tool, and aligned with a 12 DOF (affine) `FLIRT` registration to the MNI space templates

 ***align the T1w and T2w images***

-1. “acpc alignment step”:
+1. "ACPC alignment step”:
-    1. align to the MNI space template (with 0.7mm resolution for the HCP data) using a rigid 6 DOF transform (aligns the AC, the AC-PC line and the inter-hemispheric plane)
+    1. Align to the MNI space template (with 0.7mm resolution for the HCP data) using a rigid 6 DOF transform (aligns the AC, the AC-PC line and the inter-hemispheric plane)
 2. `robustfov` used to make sure reg is robust and transform is applied with spline interpolation
-3. robust initial brain extraction is performed using an initial linear (`FLIRT`) and non-linear (`FNIRT`) registration of the image to the MNI template
+3. Robust initial brain extraction is performed using an initial linear (`FLIRT`) and non-linear (`FNIRT`) registration of the image to the MNI template
 4. This warp is then inverted and the template brain mask is brought back into the acpc-alignment space
-5. removing readout distortion:(corrected by the same means as EPI distortion)”
+5. Removing readout distortion:(corrected by the same means as EPI distortion)”
     1. For fieldmap preprocessing, a standard gradient echo fieldmap, having two magnitude images (at two different TEs) and a phase difference image, is converted into fieldmap (in units of radians per second) using the `fsl_prepare_fieldmap` script.
     2. Then the mean magnitude and fieldmap images are corrected for gradient nonlinearity distortion (just as for the T1w and T2w images).
     3. The fieldmap magnitude image is warped according to the readout distortion and registered, separately, to the T1w and T2w images using `6 DOF FLIRT`.
     4. The fieldmap is then transformed according to these registrations and used to unwarp the T1w and T2w images, removing the differential readout distortion present in them.

-    *→ subject’s undistorted native volume space*
+    *→ This outputs the subject’s "undistorted native volume space"*

-***perform a B1 (bias field) correction***
+***Perform a B1 (bias field) correction***

-(bias field *F* is estimated from the square root of the product of the T1w and T2w images after thresholding out non-brain tissues)
+(Bias field *F* is estimated from the square root of the product of the T1w and T2w images after thresholding out non-brain tissues)

-1. dilating the thresholded bias-field estimate (*F*) to fill the FOV
+1. Dilating the thresholded bias-field estimate (*F*) to fill the FOV
-2. bias field smoothed with a sigma of 5mm
+2. Bias field smoothed with a sigma of 5mm

-***register the subject’s native structural volume space to MNI space** (*useful for comparison across subjects)
+***Register the subject’s native structural volume space to MNI space** (*useful for comparison across subjects)

-1. registered to MNI space with a FLIRT 12 DOF affine and then a FNIRT nonlinear registration

-→ producing the final nonlinear volume transformation from the subject’s native volume space to MNI space
+1. Registered to MNI space with a FLIRT 12 DOF affine and then a FNIRT nonlinear registration → Producing the final nonlinear volume transformation from the subject’s native volume space to MNI space

-→ Output
+- Output

-→ T1w folder: native volume space images
+    - T1w folder: native volume space images

-→ MNINonLinear folder: MNI space images
+    - MNINonLinear folder: MNI space images

 ![Untitled](Pre-Processing fMRI Data cd24a0ec0f6140728bd5cb290934031d/Untitled 2.png)